Team

 cp_carner_gregor_0015.jpg

-Their musical Unlock’d received a rapturously-received production in 2018 at Houston’s Queensbury Theatre, and the show was produced by Prospect Theatre Company at the Duke Theater in the summer of 2013 (“gorgeous” – NYTimes Festival in 2007, where it won the “Best of the Fest” audience prize and “Astounding, enveloping” –Talkin’ Broadway).
-Previously Unlock’d was produced at the New York Musical Theatre received Talkin’ Broadway citations for “Outstanding New Musical” and “Outstanding Original Theatrical Score.”
+Their musical UNLOCK’D received a rapturously-received production in 2018 at Houston’s Queensbury Theatre, and the show was produced by Prospect Theatre Company at the Duke Theater in the summer of 2013 (“gorgeous” – NYTimes Festival in 2007, where it won the “Best of the Fest” audience prize and “Astounding, enveloping” –Talkin’ Broadway).
+Previously, UNLOCK’D was produced at the New York Musical Theatre and received Talkin’ Broadway citations for “Outstanding New Musical” and “Outstanding Original Theatrical Score.”

 Michael Barnard - Director